 Assistant Director, Grants and Community Programs

-Carolyn Cades has served as program associate for Grants and Community Programs since 2008, with emphasis on African American and Virginia Indian Programs.
-She advises grant applicants and as a member of the staff Grants Review Committee focuses especially on applications relating to the history of diverse cultures in Virginia.
-Cades helps coordinate Virginia Africana, begun at VFH in 2009 to support African American programming in museums throughout the Commonwealth.
+Carolyn Cades has worked in Grants and Community Programs since 2008, with a focus on projects relating to African American and Virginia Indian history, folklife, and global Virginia.
+She advises grant applicants and recipients, and as a member of the staff Grants Review Committee, focuses especially on applications relating to the history of diverse cultures in Virginia.
+Cades helped coordinate Virginia Africana, begun at VFH in 2009 to support African American programming in museums throughout the Commonwealth.
 She has contributed research, edited, and administered two digital initiatives, the Virginia African American Historic Sites Database and the Virginia Indian Archive, and has organized and managed several musical events presented by VFH Community Programs.
-Cades serves as a writer and copy editor for the VFH Newsletter.
-She earned a BA in English from Wesleyan University in Connecticut, where she minored in French language and literature, and worked at Rare Book School at the University of Virginia before joining the VFH staff.
+Cades serves as a writer and copy editor for the VFH newsletter, Views.
+She earned a BA in English from Wesleyan University in Connecticut, where she minored in French language and literature, including a year of study in Paris.
+Before joining the VFH staff, Cades worked at Rare Book School at the University of Virginia.

 Media Specialist, Virginia Folklife Program

 Pat Jarrett is a photographer and editor working with the Virginia Folklife Program at the Virginia Foundation for the Humanities.
 His work has also been published by the Washington Post, The New York Times, The Guardian in London, National Public Radio and The Christian Science Monitor among others.
 His work has also been recognized by the Virginia News Photographers' Association and the Horizon Interactive Awards.

 Director, Virginia Folklife Program